EnterpriseDB/barman/new_docs/user_guide/commands/barman_cloud/backup.inc.rst

 supported by the selected cloud provider, the backup will be performed using snapshots of the specified disks (``--snapshot-disk``).
 The backup label and metadata will also be uploaded to the cloud.

-This script requires read access to the directory where Barman backups are stored.
-If ``--snapshot-`` arguments are used and snapshots are supported by the selected cloud provider, the backup will be performed using snapshots of the specified disks (``--snapshot-disk``).
-The backup label and metadata will also be uploaded to the cloud.

 .. note::
   For GCP, only authentication with ``GOOGLE_APPLICATION_CREDENTIALS`` env is supported.